lfoppiano/grobid-quantities/doc/training.rst

 ^^^^^^^^^^^^^^^
 The trainer uses all the available training data from ``resouces/dataset/units/corpus``.
 The training instance is the unit itself (a ``<unit></unit>`` entry in the XML training file)

-- Gradle :
+Via Gradle :
 ::
   ./gradlew train_units

-- Via command line:
+Via command line:
 ::
   java -jar build/libs/grobid-quantities-{version}-onejar.jar training -m units -a train resources/config/config.yml